 The problems stem from learned attitudes.
 It is ironic that these attitudes of intolerance, bigotry, and yes, hatred, are taught by the very institutions claiming to teach love, tolerance and to not judge others.
 That's right: churches and religions.

-“What a sad era when it is easier to smash an atom than a prejudice.”— Albert Einstein
+“What a sad era when it is easier to smash an atom than a prejudice.”

-Your Religion Is Not An Excuse To Be A Bigot!
+Religion Is Not an Excuse to Be a Bigot

-The real question is, why should anyone have to 'come out' to anyone else in the first place?
+The real question is, why should anyone have to come out to anyone else in the first place?
 It's none of anyone else's business.
 "Are you heterosexual?" is not a question anyone asks, and they know they should not.
-But oh, my goodness...let anyone be of the LGBT populations, and suddenly, it's announced to the world!
+But oh, my goodness. . .if someone is LGBT it's suddenly announced to the world!

 “It is nonsense for the Government to allow any loopholes for religious homophobia.
-Bigotry is bigotry whether it's dressed up in the language of faith or not.”— Giles Fraser
+Bigotry is bigotry whether it's dressed up in the language of faith or not.”

 Person A: My darn car broke down again, and I need a mechanic.
 The last guy I went to cheated me!